rodrigodadam/PP1/README.md

 ### TO DO - "Insert website Link"

 This website was created for professional purpose of completing the first Milestone Project for the Code Institute's Full Stack Developer course.
-However also I'll consider this a MVC for my professional Portfolio and a marketing website where I can share my services.
+However also I'll consider this a MVP for my professional Portfolio and a marketing website where I can share my services.
 It is designed to be responsibe and accessible on a range of devices, making it easy to navigate whether on your computer, tablet or mobile.

 ![Responsice Mockup](https://github.com/lucyrush/readme-template/blob/master/media/love_running_mockup.png)